Skip to main content

 Technical Details

-• Rendering: HTML5 Canvas with pointer events
+• Rendering: HTML5 Canvas with pointer events; tokens drawn by z-order with overlap detection

 • Touch support: Yes (via pointer events)